These Asian countries are giving dual citizens an ultimatum on nationality - and loyalty - KESQ

 Japan drafted its current nationality laws shortly after World War II, when many Japanese Americans were put in internment camps in the US; other dual citizens renounced their loyalty to the Japanese Emperor for their own safety, said Atsushi Kondo, a law professor at Japan’s Meijo University.

 In one famous case, a US-born Japanese-American dual citizen worked in Japan for a company that oversaw American prisoners of war.
 Upon his return to the US after the war, he was sentenced to death on treason charges.
-He was eventually pardoned and deported to Japan — but for decades afterward, Japanese lawmakers pointed to this case as “an example of the conflicting obligations imposed on dual nationals.”
+He was eventually pardoned and deported to Japan — but for decades afterward, Japanese lawmakers pointed to this case as an example of the conflicting obligations that came with dual nationality.

 The international context has now changed, and Japan’s “beliefs are a little outdated,” he added — yet the government is reluctant to open up immigration laws and risk upsetting conservative voters.